dgsbicak/Cell-Phone-Reviews-Amazon/README.md

 F1_score : 94.32%
 ROC AUC: 0.9095
 ```
-Interestingly, logistic regression has the highest weight by far.
+Logistic regression has the highest weight by far, and AUC score is lower than simple blending score.
+I could increase the score by optimizing parameters, or just by using another algorithm.
+But I feel like, if I invested my time for better preprocessing, It would be more beneficial in the long run.
 Output:

 ![stackweights](https://user-images.githubusercontent.com/23128332/58369815-98b55f80-7f08-11e9-8b65-d4eac6cb3f26.JPG)